WARNING: This product contains nicotine. Nicotine is an addictive chemical.

 • Damage: Nicotine, flavorings, and additives in e-liquids can harm skin cells and tissues.
 Nicotine constricts blood vessels, impeding blood flow, oxygen delivery, and skin healing.
 Flavorings and additives may contain harmful chemicals, leading to inflammation, irritation, and long-term damage.

-• Infection and Disease: Vaping elevates skin infection and disease risks.
+• Infection and Disease: Vaping increases the risk of skin infections and diseases.
 Bacteria, viruses, fungi, and parasites in e-cigarettes or e-liquids may enter the skin through pores, cuts, or burns caused by vaping.
 Weakened immunity exacerbates susceptibility to infections and diseases.

 Infection or Disease Description